bens4lsu/theskinny-publish/Content/blog2/overheard-in-casa-theskinnyonbenny.md

 ---
 title: Overheard in Casa theskinnyonbenny
 date: 2006-10-20 07:21
-description: A description of my post.
+description: A Netflix charge and what exactly is a banshee?
-tags: my-stories
+tags: my-stories, favorites, short
 id: 251
 ---
 "Did Netflix charge us for that movie?"